aniketrchate/dbatu-percentage-calculator/readme.md

 ## ⚠️ **Important Notice**

-📜 This website follow DBATU's formulas for conversion, but it's best to double-check with your university's records or official papers.
+📜 This website follow **🎓DBATU's** formulas for conversion, but it's best to double-check with your university's records or official papers.